m7a/lo-nextcloud-docker/README_WIP.md

 ## Use Let's Encrypt

 Actually I am still not sure if this is the best way to go.
-Let's Encrypt allows you free TLS Server Certificates that will be accepted by all major clients by default.
+Let's Encrypt allows you to obtain free TLS Server Certificates that will be accepted by all major clients by default.
 It thus makes sense to use this for Nextcloud in general.
-It also gives a good sense of conficence if browsers do not regularly greet you with _This page is insecure_ etc.
+It also gives a good sense of confidence if browsers do not regularly greet you with _This page is insecure_.

 In the setup presented here, an own CA is still needed for the TLS Client Certificates, though.
 Also, Let's Encrypt does not actually lend itself well to being automated (see _Installation Details_).
-Let's Encrypt also locks you into certain choices like providing your services through port 443 which may collide with other applications that you might possibly be running there already.
+Let's Encrypt locks you into certain choices like providing your services through port 443 which may collide with other applications that you might possibly be running there already.
 While Reverse Proxies solve this issue in theory, their configuration becomes a snowflake as soon as you start mixing multiple services together in a single configuration just to satisfy this Let's Encrypt port requirement.

-If you want to deploy a setup similar to mines, do not take the complexity of Let's Encrypt lightly and consider if running everything with your own CA might not also be worth it?
+If you want to deploy a setup similar to mine's, do not take the complexity of Let's Encrypt lightly.

 ## Set up TLS Client Certificates

 Use TLS Client Certificates because they are much more secure than passwords or any application-enforced 2FA.
-Its a hard layer of security that walls-off the PHP-based Nextcloud directly on the HTTP server level.
+Its a hard layer of security that walls-off the Nextcloud directly on the HTTP server level.
+Being webserver-based, TLS Client Certificate protection endures even in the presence of security holes in Nextcloud.

 **TLS Client Certificates are one of the three ways to do anything over the Internet securely.
 The other two options are SSH and VPN btw.**